+Land use practices that help reduce water consumption should be supported and encouraged, focusing as much as possible on incentives.
 Land use is an important component in water conservation; however, further work is needed to determine strategies and partners to tackle this issue.
 Additional discussions on this issue should be initiated by the IBCC and should include municipalities, counties, local planning agencies, and elected officials at all levels.